Noman87370/Noman87370/README.md

 ### 🚀 About Me

-I am a highly motivated Computer and Communication Engineering undergraduate from International Islamic University Chittagong (IIUC)[cite: 6, 7, 9]. [cite_start]My academic journey is set to culminate in April 2025 [cite: 9][cite_start], with a strong focus on innovative solutions in **Machine Learning**, **Cybersecurity**, **Internet of Things (IoT)**, and **Smart City Solutions**.
+I am a highly motivated Computer and Communication Engineering undergraduate from International Islamic University Chittagong (IIUC).My academic journey is set to culminate in April 2025 , with a strong focus on innovative solutions in **Machine Learning**, **Cybersecurity**, **Internet of Things (IoT)**, and **Smart City Solutions**.
 My dedication to research is reflected in my current CGPA of 3.720/4.00  and my active involvement in impactful projects and publications.

 - **Education:** B.Sc., Computer and Communication Engineering (CCE), International Islamic University Chittagong (IIUC).
   - **Thesis Topic:** A Novel Machine Learning Approach for Deepfake Image Detection.